THIMPHU FESTIVAL TOUR OVERVIEW

-Attend whole day Thimphu Festival which takes place in courtyard of Trashichhodzong.
+Attend the Thimphu Festival in the morning which takes place in the courtyard of Trashichhodzong.

-After Thimphu festival tour you can visit Kuensel Phodrang: The KuenselPhodrang or the Buddha point is the World’s largest sitting Buddha statue, the statue is 167 feet high.
+After the Thimphu festival tour, you can visit Kuensel Phodrang: The KuenselPhodrang or the Buddha point is the World’s largest sitting Buddha statue, the statue is 167 feet high.
 The statue is situated on top of a hill overlooking the city of Thimphu.

-A journalist once described them as ‘’seeing an oasis of light in the desert of darkness’ ‘as the City light of Thimphu shin very bright in an otherwise dark Thimphu valley.
+A journalist once described them as ‘’seeing an oasis of light in the desert of darkness’ ‘as the City light of Thimphu shines very bright in an otherwise dark Thimphu valley.